With Detox & Treatment

 Lewis And Clark Behavioral Health Services Alcohol And Drug Program is a detox and addiction treatment facility located at 1028 Walnut Street in the 57078 zip code of Yankton, SD.
-As a detox center, it offers meth detox, opioid detox and cocaine detox.
-The treatment program at Lewis And Clark Behavioral Health Services Alcohol And Drug Program includes hospital inpatient treatment, hospital inpatient detoxification and intensive outpatient treatment.
-Lewis And Clark Behavioral Health Services Alcohol And Drug Program offers treatment to sexual abuse victims, active duty military and young adults.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers benzodiazepines detox, opioid detox and meth detox.
+The treatment program at Lewis And Clark Behavioral Health Services Alcohol And Drug Program includes regular outpatient treatment, general outpatient treatment and hospital inpatient detoxification.
+Lewis And Clark Behavioral Health Services Alcohol And Drug Program offers treatment to people with HIV/AIDS, judicial clients and veterans.
+It accepts women and men into their treatment and detox program.

 Address: 1028 Walnut Street, Yankton, SD 57078